clj-grenada/grenada-spec/GrenadaDraft.md

  - How do we find out what deftypes and records were defined and where?
  - Have to think how to design the syntax so that it doesn't get unwieldy, especially in cases where we want to attach extension metadata to methods.
+ - Should we do this annotation thing the same way core.typed does it, i.e. with a global atom, or differently?

 ## Changelog